The Camio C-Cure Gateway communicates with C-Cure server v2.9 and above using the Victor Web Service.

 - Whichever port specified in the C-Cure server domain or IP to talk to the C-Cure server

-During operation, the Camio C-Cure Gateway uses two docker containers that talk to each other on a docker bridged network using ports 6379 and 8080.
+During operation, the Camio C-Cure Gateway uses two pods that talk to each other using ports 6379 and 8080.
 But those ports aren't open on the Local Area Network.

 The port used to make requests of the C-Cure server will vary based on your network settings of your C-Cure system, but the default port found in C-Cure_config.yaml is 22.